 Bringing Climate Action & Racial Equity Together

-WIN imagines a just green future that includes fair wage green jobs, electrifying housing while maintaining affordability, and building a coalition of DC residents at the forefront of change.
+WIN is working towards a just green future.
+This includes fair wage green jobs, electrified public and affordable housing, ceasing the District’s reliance on methane gas, and building a coalition of DC residents at the forefront of change

 What we are working on

 Buildings are the number one driver of climate emissions in the District largely because they still rely on methane gas for heating, cooling, and cooking.
 WIN is organizing to address climate change and housing affordability at the same time by pushing for subsidies to upgrade and electrify heating systems and insulate homes while preserving units as affordable.
 We also support the expansion of public transit, especially to connect under-resourced communities to economic opportunity.
 Specifically for 2022:

 - Propose and work with us to pass legislation to divert at least $1 billion from the Washington Gas Subsidy to electrifying and green thousands of units of housing.
 Ratepayer money should not go toward subsidizing climate polluting energy of the past – but rather a climate-friendly future.

 - Green Building Analysis funds.
 A barrier to greening buildings is the upfront cost to assess what retrofits are needed.
 We propose a dedicated multi-million fund to help building owners assess what is needed to green their buildings.
 Similar programs in New York state have helped ease the barriers to retrofits.